Optimizing Mobile Experiences: Interview With Bobby Chucas of Babylon Health

 At the heart of every great mobile experience is a team that understands its users’ needs.
 Since 2013, Babylon has worked with partners like the English National Health Service, Samsung, and Tencent to revolutionize the GP experience.
 Named one of Europe’s hottest startups by Wired in 2016 and the Mobile App of the Year at the UK IT Industry Awards 2015, Babylon takes the mobile approach to democratizing healthcare.

 A pioneer in health informatics, Babylon uses artificial intelligence to place accessible healthcare in the palm of your hand.
 However, it’s Babylon’s robust mobile strategy that places the user at the center of attention.
-From tackling challenges of form completion to designing a purposeful and compelling mobile platform, Babylon draws behavioural insights from its 2.5 million user base to create a seamless experience.
+From tackling challenges of form completion to designing a purposeful and compelling mobile platform, Babylon draws behavioral insights from its 2.5 million user base to create a seamless experience.

 We sat down with Bobby Chucas, Senior Product Manager, to uncover how to optimise for a mobile-first world.